Academics

 • Human Development, Culture, and Civilization

-In a specifically designed and balanced curriculum, The Weiss School supplements core academic subject learning with a variety of elective courses that provide 3rd, 4th, and 5th grade students with a comprehensive educational experience ideal for gifted students.
+In a specifically designed and balanced curriculum, The Weiss School supplements core academic subject learning with a variety of elective courses that provide 3rd, 4th, and 5th-grade students with a comprehensive educational experience ideal for gifted students.
 Students receive instruction in the following elective classes each week (1-2 times per week based on grade level):

 • Art